T-Gopinath/Docs/Spring-SpringBoot-Micro.md

 ``
 _____________________________________________________________________________
 ### Q) What strategies would you use to optimize the performance of a spring boot application ?

+     1. Optimize Application Startup and Memory Usage
+          * **Lazy Initialization**: Enable spring.main.lazy-initialization=true to delay bean creation until required.
+          * **Remove Unused Auto-Configuration**: Use @SpringBootApplication(exclude = { ... }) to disable unused components.
+          * **Profile-Based Configuration**: Define environment-specific configurations using @Profile (e.g., dev, prod) to load only necessary beans.

+     2. Improve Database Performance
+          * **Connection Pooling**: Use efficient pools like HikariCP (default in Spring Boot).
+               Tune properties such as maximumPoolSize, connectionTimeout, etc.
+          * **Batch Operations**: Use batch inserts/updates for large datasets (spring.jpa.properties.hibernate.jdbc.batch_size).
+          * **Pagination**: Use pagination and projections for large data queries instead of fetching all records.
+          * **Caching**: Leverage Hibernate 2nd-level cache and query cache with providers like Ehcache or Redis
+          * **Indexing**: Add appropriate DB indexes to reduce query execution time.

+     3. Optimize Caching Layer
+          * Use Spring Cache (@Cacheable, @CacheEvict, @CachePut) to cache frequently accessed data.
+          * Choose appropriate caching backends like Redis, Caffeine, or Ehcache
+          * Implement cache invalidation policies carefully to avoid stale data.
+     4. Optimize I/O and Logging
+          * Asynchronous Logging: Use Log4j2 async appenders to reduce logging overhead.
+          * Limit Log Levels in Production: Set log level to INFO or WARN to reduce disk I/O.
+          * Non-blocking I/O: Use Spring WebFlux for high-concurrency, non-blocking workloads.
+    5. Reduce Network Overhead
+         * Connection Reuse: Use persistent HTTP connections or connection pooling for REST calls.
+         * Compression: Enable GZIP compression in responses using server.compression.enabled=true
+         * Pagination and Filtering: Return only required data via pagination and selective field projection.
+    6. Tune JVM and GC Settings
+         * Adjust heap size and garbage collection (GC) parameters using flags like:

+         ``-Xms512m -Xmx1024m -XX:+UseG1GC
+          ``
+         * Monitor GC activity using tools like VisualVM, JConsole, or Prometheus + Grafana.

+     7. Optimize Thread Management
+          * Tune thread pools for web requests and async tasks:

+          ``spring.task.execution.pool.core-size: 10
+            spring.task.execution.pool.max-size: 50
+``
+          * Use @Async wisely to parallelize I/O-bound tasks.

+     8. Profile and Monitor the Application
+          * Use Spring Boot Actuator to expose metrics (memory, thread, DB connections).
+          * Integrate with Micrometer and monitoring tools like Prometheus, Grafana, or New Relic.
+          * Profile performance with JProfiler, YourKit, or VisualVM to identify slow methods or memory leaks.

+     9. Use Build and Deployment Optimizations
+          * Layered JARs: Use Spring Boot’s layered JAR feature for faster Docker builds.
+          * Native Images: Use GraalVM native-image for ultra-fast startup and reduced memory usage.
+          * CDN and Static Content Optimization: Serve static resources via CDN.

+     10. Architecture-Level Optimization
+          * Break monoliths into microservices for scalability.
+          * Use message queues (Kafka, RabbitMQ) for asynchronous processing.
+          * Apply circuit breakers and rate limiters (e.g., Resilience4j) to handle load gracefully.
  ____________________________________________________________________________

  ### Q) how can we handle multiple beans of the same type ?